RAF Abingdon: Second World War

-Orders arrived on 24-25 August 1939 to mobilise the squadrons at Abingdon prior to proceeding to France as part of the Advanced Air Striking Force (AASF).
-On receipt of orders to move to France, Headquarters No. 1 Group became Headquarters AASF and the station headquarters and the two Fairey Battle squadrons (one of which was No. 15 Squadron) at Abingdon became No. 71 (Bomber) Wing RAF.
-As noted in the table below, two Battle squadrons departed for France on 2 September.
+Orders arrived on 24–25 August 1939 to mobilise the squadrons at Abingdon prior to proceeding to France as part of the Advanced Air Striking Force (AASF).
+On receipt of orders to move to France, Headquarters No. 1 Group became Headquarters AASF and the station headquarters and the two Fairey Battle squadrons (15 and 40 Squadrons) at Abingdon became No. 71 (Bomber) Wing RAF, departing for France on 2 September.

-No. 10 Operational Training Unit RAF was based at the airfield from April 1940 until 1946.
+In September 1939, two squadrons (97 Squadron and 166 Squadron), both equipped with the Armstrong Whitworth Whitley bomber and serving as training squadrons for 4 Group's operational squadrons, moved to Abingdon.
+In April 1940, the two squadrons merged to form No. 10 Operational Training Unit RAF.
+10 OTU was based at the airfield from April 1940 until 1946.
 From 1940 to 1942, Abingdon's station commander was Herbert Massey.